Data Shows The Death Of A Child Changes Parents Forever

 Studies have shown that, when a parent’s worst fears are realized, the psychological and physical damage can be more intense than perhaps any other grief response.

 Grief and loss are a normal part of life.
-But mourning the death of a child is certainly not.
+But mourning the loss of a child is certainly not.
 Studies have shown that, when a parent’s worst fears are realized, the psychological and physical damage can be more intense than perhaps any other grief response.
 It makes sense.
 The loss of a child is the loss of promise, potential.
 A cruel violation of the natural order.

 One detailed study of how parents cope in the aftermath, published in 2008, surveyed 449 parents who had lost a child to cancer 4 to 9 years earlier.
 They found that, while both mothers and fathers healed over time, about 20 percent still reported unresolved grief even a decade after the loss.
 The findings also suggest that mothers and fathers, while both bereft, grieve differently.
 Mothers were more likely to display low psychological and physical well-being overall.
 Fathers were more likely to report low quality of life, difficulty sleeping, and nightmares.